3101 - Old Testament Hebrew(Credits: 2)

 This course covers the period A.D.
 1800 to present in European church history, particularly Dutch Reformed church history.
 The events of the Secession (1834), Doleantie (1886), Union (1892), Liberation (1944), as well as more recent events are studied in their historical context.
 Winter Semester.

-Using Holy Scripture as the foundation, this course explores the doctrine of the work of God in creation and providence, as well as topics dealing with humanity, sin, and covenant.
+Using Holy Scripture as the foundation, this course explores the doctrines of the creation of humanity, sin, and covenant.
 Fall Semester.

 3511 - Homiletics II(Credits: 2)